fagiolini/fagiolini.github.io/_posts/2021-01-22-lentil-lasagna.md

 - nutmeg
 - salt and pepper

-> we learned this besciamelle recipe from our friends Fresche e ribelli's [cookbook](https://www.dropbox.com/s/kz2kihmaf7gp1ga/FRESCHE%20E%20RIBELLI%20-autunnoinverno.pdf?dl=0).
-Check out their [website](https://fresche-ribelli.yolasite.com/) for good and genuine recipes, as well as for the amazing projects they carry on!
+> we learned this besciamelle recipe from our friends Fresche e Ribelli's [cookbook of seasonal and genuine recipes](https://www.dropbox.com/s/kz2kihmaf7gp1ga/FRESCHE%20E%20RIBELLI%20-autunnoinverno.pdf?dl=0).
+Check out their [website](https://fresche-ribelli.yolasite.com/) to know more about their delicaces and the social projects they carry on!

 ## procedure
 ---